Functions of Operating System

 Moreover, Operating System also provides certain services to the computer system in one form or the other.

 The Operating System provides certain services to the users which can be listed in the following manner:

-- Program Execution: The Operating System is responsible for execution of all types of programs whether it be user programs or system programs.
-The Operating System utilises various resources available for the efficient running of all types of functionalities.
+- Program Execution: The Operating System is responsible for the execution of all types of programs whether it be user programs or system programs.
+The Operating System utilizes various resources available for the efficient running of all types of functionalities.

-- Handling Input/Output Operations: The Operating System is responsible for handling all sort of inputs, i.e, from keyboard, mouse, desktop, etc. The Operating System does all interfacing in the most appropriate manner regrading all kind of Inputs and Outputs.
+- Handling Input/Output Operations: The Operating System is responsible for handling all sorts of inputs, i.e, from the keyboard, mouse, desktop, etc. The Operating System does all interfacing in the most appropriate manner regarding all kinds of Inputs and Outputs.

-For example, there is difference in nature of all types of peripheral devices such as mouse or keyboard, then Operating System is responsible for handling data between them.
+For example, there is a difference in the nature of all types of peripheral devices such as mice or keyboards, the Operating System is responsible for handling data between them.

-- Error Detection and Handling: The Operating System is responsible for detection of any types of error or bugs that can occur while any task.
-The well secured OS sometimes also acts as countermeasure for preventing any sort of breach to the Computer System from any external source and probably handling them.
+- Error Detection and Handling: The Operating System is responsible for the detection of any type of error or bugs that can occur while any task.
+The well-secured OS sometimes also acts as a countermeasure for preventing any sort of breach to the Computer System from any external source and probably handling them.